atlassian-api/atlassian-python-api/docs/bitbucket.rst

     # Get a repository
     repository = workspace.repositories.get(repository_slug)

+    # Commit history supports include/exclude refs and a file-path filter.
+    commits = repository.commits.each(
+        include="main",
+        exclude="release",
+        path="src/app.py",
+    )
+    for commit in commits:
+        print(commit.hash)

+The Cloud commits endpoint does not support arbitrary ``q`` expressions for filtering by author or date.
+Filter those fields in the returned commits, or use ``include``, ``exclude`` and ``path`` when those server-side filters fit the use case.

     # Read raw bytes from a file at a branch, tag, or commit SHA
     readme = repository.get_source_file("main", "README.md")